SynBioDex/SbolStandardWebsite/hugo_themes/content/contact/_index.md

 Please fill in the following form if you would like to **join the SBOL community** or **subscribe** to the sbol-dev, sbol-visual, sbol-users, or sbol-announce mailing list:

 {{< gdocs src="https://docs.google.com/forms/d/12OfLZ05guthLVvdapwxHWq7JSBaTPr_O3QXIeiGDfPU/edit?usp=sharing" >}}

+If you are unable to view the form, try this [link](https://docs.google.com/forms/d/12OfLZ05guthLVvdapwxHWq7JSBaTPr_O3QXIeiGDfPU).